 Eighty percent of Guyana is rainforest.
 Travelling here is not for the faint hearted.
-Journeys are long, accommodation simple but the rewards of pristine rainforest, a chance to see rare wildlife and contribute to the burgeoning community based tourism are well worth it.
+Journeys are long, accommodation simple but the rewards of pristine rainforest, a chance to see rare wildlife and contribute to the burgeoning community based tourism industry are well worth it.
 If you travel here you will be one of only a few thousand annual visitors to what is said by some to be one of the last wildernesses on the planet.
 Guyana combines well with nearby Suriname and French Guiana.
 English is the national language so communication with indigenous people is straightforward and rewarding.
 Highlights include:

-- a chance to see the reason why Guyana is sometimes called the land of the giants.
-You can see giant river otter, giant anteaters and the giant water lily Victoria Amazonica which sometimes grows to 3 metres diameter.
+- A chance to see the reason why Guyana is sometimes called the land of the giants.
+You can see giant river otter, giant anteaters and the giant water lily Victoria Amazonica which sometimes grows to three metres diameter.

 - Travelling to visit indigenous villages and stay in community run guesthouses established to help communities stop trapping and poaching wildlife